Pueblo Bonito Resorts Review: Everything Owners and Prospective Buyers Should Know

 Reservation Availability

 Owners often report difficulty booking peak weeks, especially with shorter lead times.
 When too many members chase the same high‑demand dates, someone loses out.
+This may be due in part because the resorts are hotels first and generally cater to the general public.
+The membership may set aside rooms for members, but there is no way of knowing how many.

 Contract Complexity